min2ha/ukwa-site/content/target/37406/index.en.md

   "subject": "EU Referendum"
 }

-# Brexit: Life for Brits in France will get more complicated

 If the UK was to leave the European Union it would become more difficult for ex-pats to live in Europe.
 Though they will not be deported they may loose rights to work, to run a business, to buy property, and may even be subjected to different taxes.